 The flashbang is prohibited in some countries, including Norway and the E.U.
-In addition, to country regulations, the flashbang has specific customs regulations and shipping delays.
+In addition to country regulations, the flashbang has specific customs regulations and shipping delays.

 Introducing the T.E.D.D.
 (Tactical Electronic Distraction Device) – a less-lethal distraction device that uses extremely loud sound and bright light to distract a suspect giving officers critical seconds of advantage in a high-risk situation.

 Simply put, the T.E.D.D. is not an explosive device.
 There are no random parts or objects that could become projectile hazards to suspects or operators.
-The 120dB sound is far below the 185dB level that causes permanent hearing loss.
+The 120dB sound is far below the 185dB level which causes permanent hearing loss.
 Unless thrown directly at a suspect, the T.E.D.D. will not cause harm.

 The T.E.D.D. reduces liability for trainers and academies.
 A training center or academy needs to conduct lots of repetitions and deployments of distraction tactics.
 Using a T.E.D.D. reduces the amount of sound impact on the trainers and trainees.

-The cost of flashbangs ranges between $5-60.
+The cost of flashbangs ranges from $5-60.
 For training purposes, this can be a considerable cost to a department or academy where they could be deploying hundreds of flashbangs each week.
 A $199.99 TEDD is reusable and rechargeable.

 Flashbangs were once considered a less lethal option, but increased public scrutiny on law enforcement has changed the definition of what less-lethal means.
 The T.E.D.D. provides a safe but effective alternative for distraction devices.